oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Verifiable Presentation as defined in [@VC_DATA_v2.0].

-In this example, Holder Binding is applied and a Combined Format for Presentation is signed using a raw public key passed in a `cnf` Claim in the SD-JWT.
+In this example, Holder Binding is applied and a Combined Format for Presentation is signed using a Holder's public key passed in a `cnf` Claim in the SD-JWT.

 Below is a non-normative example of an SD-JWT represented as a W3C VC using JSON-LD.